chaos-polymtl/mixing-ann/README.md

 - `fit_model`

-First, the method creates the architecture of the ANN using the [Tensorflow](https://www.tensorflow.org/?gclid=Cj0KCQjw-fmZBhDtARIsAH6H8qikMT8INmX_rvf5a83jC6K4WxbQN0EwutTxOsleIzC-3XyXXSMzGlYaAiK9EALw_wcB) and [Keras](https://keras.io/) libraries.
+Firstly, the method creates the architecture of the ANN using the [Tensorflow](https://www.tensorflow.org/?gclid=Cj0KCQjw-fmZBhDtARIsAH6H8qikMT8INmX_rvf5a83jC6K4WxbQN0EwutTxOsleIzC-3XyXXSMzGlYaAiK9EALw_wcB) and [Keras](https://keras.io/) libraries.
 It builds a deep network according to the arguments of the method that specifies its hyperparameters, such as the number of layers, the number of neurons, the batch size, the number of epochs, the activation function and even the validation fraction of the training set.

-Second, the method compiles the ANN using the training set.
+Secondly, the method compiles the ANN using the training set.
 In the method, we return the model and also the history of the ANN.
 This allows to catch the evolution of the loss function.

 ### Grid search